PyMamba/mamba-framework/docs/index.rst

 Welcome to Mamba's documentation!
 =================================

-Welcomte to the official Mamba project documentation.
-Mamba is a high-level rapid application development framework (RAD) developed using the `Python <http://www.python.org>`_ language and licensed under the terms of the `GPL v3 <https://raw.github.com/DamnWidget/mamba/master/LICENSE>`_ from the `Free Software Foundation <http://www.fsf.org>`_.
+Welcome to the official Mamba project documentation.
+Mamba is a high-level rapid application development framework (RAD) developed using the `Python <http://www.python.org>`_ language and licensed under the terms of the `GPL v3 <https://raw.github.com/PyMamba/mamba-framework/master/LICENSE>`_ from the `Free Software Foundation <http://www.fsf.org>`_.

 Using Mamba:
 ------------